zytx121/doc_demo/docs/en/intro.md

 MMRotate consists of 4 main parts, `datasets`, `models`, `core` and `apis`.

 - `datasets` is for data loading and data augmentation.
-In this part, we support various datasets for rotation detection algorithms, useful data augmentation transforms in `pipelines` for pre-processing image.
+In this part, we support various datasets for rotated object detection algorithms, useful data augmentation transforms in `pipelines` for pre-processing image.

 - `models` contains models and loss functions.

 - `core` provides evaluation tools for model training and evaluation.

 - `apis` provides high-level APIs for models training, testing, and inference.